 http_websocket

-This library provides high-level WebSocket predicates for opening and closing connections and for exchanging messages.
+This library provides high-level WebSocket predicates for opening and closing connections, for exchanging messages, and for running common client and server session loops.

 API documentation